Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 In my recently published book I discussed how increasing gun control legislation is likely to create a market for firearms produced by organized crime.

-This weapon was produced in Denmark right under the noses of the Nazis:
+The weapon below was produced in Denmark right under the noses of the Nazis:

 Categories